 - Monitor all medication usage

-- Restrict availability of drugs with misuse potential
+- Restrict the availability of drugs with misuse potential

-- Medications should only be taken with parent knowledge
+- Medications should only be taken with parental knowledge

 - If medication is needed during school, doses should be supervised by school staff